MiaLearnsToCode/memoria-game/README.md

 ## Deployment

-The game is deployed on GitHub Pages and it can be found here: https://memoria-game.glitch.me
+The game is deployed on Glitch and it can be found here: https://memoria-game.glitch.me

 ## Getting Started